mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Metadata_Organization/Metadata_Organization.md

 - `tags` = Add tag(s) if you want the page to be automatically discoverable via category pages.
 A list of existing tags to use can be found in the All Pages [Categories list](/Meta/All_Pages/#categories).
 If you've chosen multiple tags then separate them by a comma and space (`, `).
 > Tags can also have spaces (eg: `Infinite Heaven`).

+#### Additional metadata properties

+- `image` = Define an image path that will be used for embed widgets (otherwise will fall back to whatever the first image in the page is).
+> Eg: `image = /assets/AI/images/mgs/Sally_Section_Meta_Image.jpg`\
+\
+> **Note:** make sure to compress the image to something reasonable so it loads faster.
+100-300KB recommended.

+- `featured` = if defined should be a boolean `true`.
+Used for when the community decides a page is good fit for being featured.

 ### Page content